agorago/wego/stm/README.md

 as nodes connected by events which are edges connecting the nodes.
 An entity can traverse from one state to the next only by handling events that depict the edges.

-# The BPlus State Machine (STM) - code
+# The WeGO State Machine (STM) - code
-The BPlus state machine provides a way to implement a state machine by capturing the entire STD using a JSON.
+The WeGO state machine provides a way to implement a state machine by capturing the entire STD using a JSON.

 In code, this is done by invoking the _makeStm_ method.